elforsabah/myRap/README.md

       ENDLOOP.

       " ---------------------------------------------------------------------
-      "Recalculate Tour Route (Spur ermitteln) for assigned tours "Using FOR ALL ENTRIES with lt_services directly " ---------------------------------------------------------------------
+      " Recalculate Tour Route (Spur ermitteln) for assigned tours " Using FOR ALL ENTRIES with lt_services directly " ---------------------------------------------------------------------
       IF lt_services IS NOT INITIAL.